IgorAvilaPereira/LatexPresentationFromFigures/README.md

 # Latex Presentation From Figures

-Make Latex Presentation from your Figures Folders:
+Build Latex Presentation from your Figures Folders:

 1) Execute ___/dist/LatexPresentationFromFigures.jar___